 Discourse particles like wohl organize the discourse by conveying the epistemic states of both the speaker and the listener.
 In our case, the particle wohl communicates that the speaker merely assumes that the propositional content is true, and thus wohl lexically encodes weakened speaker commitment.

 In our series of experiments below, we restrict ourselves to the epistemic/evidential words in English and German that are given in (1) and (2).
 In doing so, we hope to provide a focused set of experimental studies on the expression of speaker commitment that can be seen as an articulated road map for future experimental work in this domain.
 We are aware that our choice of evidential devices represents only a very small portion of cross-linguistic options to express different degrees of speaker commitment.
 However, in the next two sections, we will clarify why we chose these particular cases in English and German.
 We will point out to what extent experimental data on them might be interesting for claims and controversies that can be found in the current theoretical literature, and we will argue that our experiments on different degrees of speaker commitment in the domain of these evidential devices address obvious blind spots in the theoretical debates.
+More specifically, both empirical phenomena (epistemic must and epistemic discourse particles) are usually only discussed with regard to their theoretical status as semantic and/or pragmatic elements, and the literature does not provide a detailed picture of the evidential contexts these elements can actually be used in.
+For must, our data shed some light on what kind of evidential contexts can count as the relevant indirect contexts where the epistemic use of must is felicitous.
+For discourse particles, we explore whether particles like wohl differ in their compatibility with different evidential circumstances, compared to closely related elements like synonymous higher (i.e., speaker-oriented) adverbs.

 1.1 Issue I: Evidential circumstances for using epistemic must